falsovsky/RTPapd/README.md

 - Uses a different directory per progId

 Instructions:
-- Extract the "bs4" directory from the Beautiful Soup package to the directory of the script.
 - Run the script with an argument that is the progId to download

 Example: